Ranks in Ellis semigroups and model theory: Definitions and first observations

+\end{enumerate} Moreover, by Corollary \ref{cor:beta0}, if for every single variable $x$, all elements of $E(S_x(\FC),\aut(\FC))$ are continuous, then the same holds for $E(S_x(\FC),\aut(\FC))$ where $x$ is any finite tuple of variables. \end{prop}

 \begin{proof} More or less, this is just binding together several already existing facts with our definitions, but let us explain how the proof goes exactly.
+Obviously there is nothing to prove in (2)$\Rightarrow$(3).

+One more observation before going to the actual proof.
 Fix some finite tuple of variables $x$ and set $(X,G):=(S_x(\FC),\aut(\FC))$.
 By Proposition II.2 in \cite{WAP} and by Corollary \ref{cor:beta0}, $\beta(X,G)=0$ if and only if $(X,G)$ is WAP (Weakly Almost Periodic), and the last means that each continuous complex-valued function $f$ on $X$ - denoted $f\in \Cc(X)$ - is WAP.